Word list: Lexical unit

 In any case, the basic "word" unit should be defined.
 For Latin scripts, words are usually one or several characters separated either by spaces or punctuation.
-But exceptions can arise, such as English "can't", French "aujourd'hui", or idioms.
+But exceptions can arise : English "can't" and French "aujourd'hui" include punctuations while French "chateau d'eau" designs a concept different from the simple addition of its components while including a space.
 It may also be preferable to group words of a word family under the representation of its base word.
 Thus, possible, impossible, possibility are words of the same word family, represented by the base word *possib*.
 For statistical purpose, all these words are summed up under the base word form *possib*, allowing the ranking of a concept and form occurrence.
 Moreover, other languages may present specific difficulties.
 Such is the case of Chinese, which does not use spaces between words, and where a specified chain of several characters can be interpreted as either a phrase of unique-character words, or as a multi-character word.

 Statistics

 It seems that Zipf's law holds for frequency lists drawn from longer texts of any natural language.
 Frequency lists are a useful tool when building an electronic dictionary, which is a prerequisite for a wide range of applications in computational linguistics.

 German linguists define the Häufigkeitsklasse (frequency class) $N$ of an item in the list using the base 2 logarithm of the ratio between its frequency and the frequency of the most frequent item.
 The most common item belongs to frequency class 0 (zero) and any item that is approximately half as frequent belongs in class 1.
 In the example list above, the misspelled word outragious has a ratio of 76/3789654 and belongs in class 16.

 where $\lfloor\ldots\rfloor$ is the floor function.

 Frequency lists, together with semantic networks, are used to identify the least common, specialized terms to be replaced by their hypernyms in a process of semantic compression.